MrCyjaneK/unnamed_monero_wallet/.github/issue_template/bug_report.md

 Flavor
 - ANON <- main wallet
 - NERO <- view-only flavor
-- anonero <- flavor with both wallets inside, used mostly for debugging and desktop platforms.
-In general if either ANON or NERO is affected anonero is also affected.
+- xmruw <- flavor with both wallets inside, used mostly for debugging and desktop platforms.
+In general if either ANON or NERO is affected xmruw is also affected.
 -->
 - Affected versions
   - [x] ANON
   - [ ] NERO
-  - [x] anonero
+  - [x] xmruw

 # Wallet creation/restore method